December 25, 2024

 B2C Advertising vs. B2B Advertising

+With B2C advertising, you are typically only targeting one individual.
 In contrast, B2B advertising process, you frequently speak with multiple decision-makers, occasionally a whole department.

-B2B transactions can be much more expensive, year-long contracts.
 For this reason, there's increased purchasing pressure and a longer period for research and deliberation as well as a longer sales cycle.

 In short, B2B transactions are not as impulsive as B2C transactions.
 Understanding and appreciating these distinctions is the first step toward comprehending an effective B2B Google Ads strategy.